keremgocen/deeplearn/README.md

 # Project4

 [Hinton.
 2007.
-Learning multiple layers of representation.](http://www.cs.toronto.edu/~fritz/absps/tics.pdf) will be implemented on [The minst database](http://yann.lecun.com/exdb/mnist/) in 2 parts
+Learning multiple layers of representation.](http://www.cs.toronto.edu/~fritz/absps/tics.pdf) will be implemented on [The MNIST database](http://yann.lecun.com/exdb/mnist/) in 2 parts

 Abstract:
 "To achieve its impressive performance in tasks such as